Kuwar20/Auth-fullstack-P-2/readmeserver.txt

 - then make the signin function in the folder server -> controllers -> authctrl.js

 - now check the api route in postman

+2) make frontend

+- go to client -> src -> pages -> signin.js
+ and make the page

+ - make the frontend, then connect it with backend using fetch .